alpa-projects/alpa/docker/coreweave/README.md

 This docker file added InfiniBand dependencies in addition to the [default run_alpa.Dockerfile](../run_alpa.Dockerfile).

 ## Tag and push your docker image
-Second, tag and push your Alpa docker image to a public repository in docker.com.
+Then tag and push your Alpa docker image to a public repository in docker.com.
 ```bash
 docker tag {image_hash} {your_docker}/{image}:{version}
 ```